crismunoz/docker_factory/README.md

 * apps
   - batch-inference: Example how install poppler in docker image.
   - object-detection: tensorflow-gpu, opencv and other python libraries for object detection
+  - relation-extraction: tensorflow-gpu and nlp libraries

-* tensorflow
+* tensorflow (1 and 2)
-  - tensorflow-gpu: tensorflow 1.13 and keras 2.1.3
+  - tensorflow-gpu: tensorflow configuration with gpu
-  - tensorflow: tensorflow 1.13 and keras 2.1.3
+  - tensorflow-cpu: tensorflow configuration with cpu